bakaburg1/tidytrees/README.md

 ## Installation

-You can install the released version of `tidytrees` with
+You can install the last version of `tidytrees` with
 <!-- [CRAN](https://CRAN.R-project.org) with: -->

 <!-- ``` r -->